listen: you are not yourself.

 ― Rebecca Solnit, The Faraway Nearby

-It was about the need for something constant and sure at a time of crazy uncertainty.
+It was about the need for something constant and sure at a time of terrible uncertainty.

 But change --- too much of it too fast --- can take a toll, and leave you spinning like a Dervish.
 Some years ago, at the invitation of a dear friend, we went to the coast of Maine for the first time, to her pond-side summer cottage.
 We packed up the car and the dogs (there were two back then) and the books and off we went, to catch our breath from the psychic whirlwind that had been the previous few months: the bone-aching grief over losing people we love to both death and rage, the nonstop traveling, the publication of my first memoir, the expectations and the deadlines, the forgettings and misrememberings, the gorgeous births and digital smiles, the boundaries vaporized, the sad feelings and the hearts broken.
 Never having seen it, I imagined --- I prayed, somehow --- that the cottage walls would be white-washed, as though the broad brushstrokes and watery paint on wood might engulf me; miraculously, they were, the floor newly glazed like a sea of Devon cream.
 When the sun streamed in through the wide windows facing the water, everything --- the books, the boxes of toys, the Legos on the coffee table, the paintings --- shone quietly in the house; it felt fresh and filled with another family's love.